mia-platform/documentation/docs/marketplace/tutorials/fully-functioning-rag-application.md

 ![AI RAG Chat in Marketplace](../img/ai-rag-chat-in-marketplace.png)

-Finally, we add the [API Portal](/runtime_suite/api-portal/10_overview.md).
-If it is not already included in the project, click on _Microservices_ menu in the sidebar, and then select _Create new microservice_.
+Finally, create the [API Portal](/runtime_suite/api-portal/10_overview.md).
+If it is not already included in the project, navigate to the _Microservices_ section, and then select _Create new microservice_.
 Choose _From Marketplace_, and on the following page, search for and create a new _API Portal_.

 Once you have created these services, you can safely save the configuration.